WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part2/index.md

 In order for a current to exist, charge carriers must be motivated to move.

+Returning to our water tower analogy, gravity acting on the difference in height of the top water to the bottom, generates a potential force that can be exploited to move water and turn the water wheel.

+[The amount of potential force or pressure]

 [dependent on how the electricity is stored or generated]

-Imagine a water tank full of water, and a pressure sensor at a valve at the bottom of the tank.
-The water wants to flow down (due to gravity), and so it exerts a pressure in that direction:

 [illustration of a water tank full of water, suspended above the ground]

-[EMF exists whether or not
+[EMF exists whether or not there is water in the tank, because the height differential exists.
+The moment you add a water molecule, it will have ]

+[which is why it's sometimes called potential]

 [voltage is measured when the water is flowing]

-[pressure

-[electrical generation - ]

-Force is relative.
+Force is relative. [water towers at different altitudes]

-Potential difference

-A 100' Waterfall at different altitudes is still a 100' waterfall.

-Perhaps a pipe is a better analogy, because a vacuum means you can pull it

 ## Converting between Amps and Volts

+[through induction]

 [pipe analogy]